- ITR U - What is ITR-U & How to File Updated Return

 How to Show F&O Loss in ITR?

-In the last few years, derivative trading has significantly increased, i.e., Trading in futures and options.
-Commonly known as F&O. Initially, individuals used to be involved in it temporarily while now pursuing it full-time.
-Individuals are making additional money through trading along with their jobs.
+In the last few years, derivative trading has significantly increased, and futures and options (F&O) are the major types of stock trading.
 F&O investment allows investors to gain high returns by predicting the stock or commodity price.
 However, it comes along with a high risk.

 Trading in the future and options or F&O on stocks, currencies, and commodities is the hot buzz among investors, but they need to be made aware of how this is taxed.
 Let us understand further how to tackle your taxes.